• Skip to primary navigation

 Believe it or not, before losing weight I didn't really cook.
 I had zero interest in cooking a meal much less creating my own recipes.
 I'm sure that surprises many of you who follow my recipes.

-Losing weight loss, motivated me to get in the kitchen and get creative.
+Losing weight, motivated me to get in the kitchen and get creative.
 I never liked vegetables or healthy food.
 Everything always tasted bland to me.
 I knew the key to sticking with it long-term would be creating meals that I would look forward to eating so I wouldn't fall back on old habits.

 Now years later, I'm creating my own recipes, styling food and photographing it.
 And to think I used to hate cooking.
 It's a testament to never say never!